avanindra/Udacity-Continuous-Control/README.md

 6. Place the files in this repo in the `p2_continuous_control/` folder.

 7. After above steps you are ready to run the `p2_continuous_control/Continuous_Control.ipynb`

+### Instructions

+There are two ways , one can run the continuous control agent training:<br/>

+1. Run Continuous_Control.ipynb ( with zypyter notebook, this is modified version of code supplied with the udacity project assignment.
+You need to spcify the environment path.)
+2. Run trainagent.py with supplying environment path at commandline.

+The programs generate two outputs:
+1. actormodel.pt , criticmodel.pt ( the network weights for the actor network).
+2. criticmodel.pt (the networks weights for critic network)

+We also provide one script to validate the models with validateagent.py , which loads the trained actor and critic models and tests against the environment.